alteroo/example.dockerizedploneaddon/README.rst

-Plone provides a base docker image.
-With a little customisation, you can easily extend the base plone.docker image with custom addon code.
+With a little customisation, you can easily extend the base _`plone.docker <https://github.com/plone/plone.docker>`_ image with custom addon code.
 This is a demo of how it might be used.

 Note: This addon doesn't do much and is mostly to demonstrate common ways of using the plone.docker image with a Plone addon.